Last revised: October 23, 2024

 Being a supportive adult |

-Every adult has a role to play in making our homes and communities supportive and welcoming places for all children to learn and grow.
-Adults can help to prevent and stop bullying by supporting and teaching children about healthy relationships, such as:
+Every adult has a role to play in making our homes and communities supportive and welcoming places.
+Adults can help to prevent and stop bullying by supporting youth to learn about healthy relationships, such as:

 What to look for |

-Children who are bullied often feel afraid, ashamed, and alone.
+Youth who are bullied often feel afraid, ashamed, and alone.
 They may find it hard to talk and to ask for help.
-So, it is important to look for signs of bullying, such as:
+Look for signs of bullying, such as:

-Children who bully others may be struggling with challenging feelings too, such as anger and sadness.
+Youth who bully others may be struggling with challenging feelings such as anger and sadness.
 They may be facing challenges in their lives or have been bullied themselves.
-Children who bully may have mental health challenges, difficulty developing healthy relationships, and struggle in school.
-Some signs of a child may be bullying other children:
+Youth who bully may have mental health challenges, difficulty developing healthy relationships and struggle in school.
+Some signs of a youth may be bullying other children include:

-Children who witness bullying are affected by what they see and hear, in person or online.
+Youth who witness bullying are affected by what they see and hear, in person or online.
 They may feel helpless, afraid or worried.
-Teach children how to:
+Teach them how to:

 Working together |